jamesrwhite/minicron/README.md

 Background
 -----------

-I'm developing minicron as part of my dissertation at university which is due in May but I plan to continue development after that.
-My inspiration for developing minicron comes from time spent working at [Miniclip](http://www.miniclip.com) where the management and monitoring of cron jobs at times proved to be tricky!
+I'm developing minicron as part of my dissertation at university which has to be completed by May but I plan to continue development after that.
+A large part of my inspiration for developing minicron comes from my time working at [Miniclip](http://www.miniclip.com) where the management and monitoring of cron jobs at times proved to be tricky!

 Features
 ---------